 4. Have Fellows contributed to the work of your group?
 If so, where do you think they have added the most value?
 What might be changed about the Fellowship Program to enhance participation of Fellows in your group?

 In the absence of reliable data, metrics, and Key Performance Indicators, we face a challenge in evaluating the contributions (if any) of Fellows in the core business of the GNSO.
+However, as mentioned above we do recognise that a number of Fellows have gone on to become GNSO Councillors and we see the value in this regard.

 5. Does your group make efforts to involve, educate, and/or inform Fellows about your work?
 If so, please describe these efforts.